 Requirements

 Distance Separation Requirement 1km from any existing, approved or proposed child care centre, 100m from high voltage transmission lines, mobile phone towers, radio telecommunication facilities, restricted premises, sex services premises.
 85m (measured at site boundary) of service stations and gas storage tanks

 Minimum Allotment size 900m2

 Minimum Frontage width 26m

 Minimum Lot Depth 30m

 Maximum site coverage 50%

 Minimum landscape area 30%

 Max no. of storeys 1 storey building or ground floor for children's rooms only

 Floor to ceiling height Minimum 2.4 metres

 Capacity Max.
-40 children
+40 children Min.

-Requirements

-Min.
 5 places for under 2 year olds

-Open Space

-space / licensed child (irrespective of age) Reference should be made to the Children's Services Regulation 2004 and other supporting information for these standards.

-Minimum unencumbered outdoor play space / licensed child (irrespective of age)

-Play areas

-Setbacks (min/m) 6m

-Primary Front (Building) 2m

-Primary Front (Landscape setback)

-Fronting Open Space
+Open Space 1 0.5 1

-Side (Building) 1m

-Rear (Building)

-Corner Lots (Street Frontage) 2m

-Min.
-Setback for storage facilities

-4m ground floor

-8m upper floors

-3m

-4m

-Con northing on coop 4 convention and a service of manifely many

-Car parking spaces 1 car parking space per employee (reduced rates of provision may apply where

-the child care centre is within walking distance of a bus stop or train station).

-1 of the car parking spaces shall be designed for people with a disability.

-For the purposes of this calculation the number of employees is based on the following ratios of staff to children:

-1:4 in respect of all children who are under the age of 2 years, and,

-1:8 in respect of all children who are 2 or more years of age but under 3 years of age, and

-1:10 in respect of all children who are 3 or more years of age but under 6 years of age.
+Requirements Minimum unencumbered indoor play space / licensed child (irrespective of age) Minimum unencumbered outdoor play space / licensed child (irrespective of age) Play areas Setbacks (min/m) 6m Primary Front (Building) Primary Front (Landscape setback) Fronting Open Space 2m Side (Building) Rear (Building) Corner Lots (Street Frontage) Min.
+Setback for storage facilities 1m 2m 4m ground floor 8m upper floors 3m 4m Car parking spaces 1 car parking space per employee (reduced rates of provision may apply where the child care centre is within walking distance of a bus stop or train station). of the car parking spaces shall be designed for people with a disability.
+For the purposes of this calculation the number of employees is based on the following ratios of staff to children: 1:4 in respect of all children who are under the age of 2 years, and, 1:8 in respect of all children who are 2 or more years of age buunder 3 years of age, and 1:10 in respect of all children who are 3 or more years of age bu under 6 years of age.
 Visitor Car Parking 1 space per 6 children